52-47/CSCI381-DataModeling-Group3/FinalProject/Individual Models/RalphGranata/Group3-EuropeanCarManufacturer-SQLServer2019-ModelUpdateNotes.md

 # Model Update Notes - 11/29/2023
 - Added spaces to all table names and columns in LDM only.
 - Merged definitions from Chuan's model
+- Removed first & last name columns from tables to match data.

 TODO:
 - Sweep and review all schemas, tables, columns, domains (and their data types).